Lex Baillie: Playing career

 Baillie signed for Celtic from Burnbank Boys Club in August 1982.
 After several years in the youth team and reserves, he made his first team debut on 22 December 1987 in a 2–0 away win over Falkirk in the league.
 Baillie went on to make 13 appearances in the league that season (1987–88) for Celtic, playing in 2-0 (at Parkhead) and 2-1 (at Ibrox) wins over Rangers, and helped the club to the League Championship title.

-In 1990, he played for the Toronto Blizzard in the Canadian Soccer League.
+He failed to establish himself as a regular in the team after that though, and spent the summer of 1990 on loan at Toronto Blizzard in the Canadian Soccer League.

-Baillie failed to establish himself as a regular in the team after that though, and eventually joined St Mirren in June 1991 for a fee of £90,000.
+In June 1991, Baillie left Celtic to join St Mirren for a fee of £90,000.
 He spent two seasons at Love Street before being released in the summer of 1993.
 Baillie then signed for Dunfermline in August 1993 on a one-year contract, before retiring from football at the end of that season.